ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 #### `ibmcloud oc cluster master private-service-endpoint allowlist get`
 {: #cs_master_pse_allowlist_get}

-List all subnets in the allowlist for a cluster's private service endpoint.
+List all subnets in the allowlist for a cluster's private cloud service endpoint.
 {: shortdesc}

 This list includes subnets that you manually added by using the `ibmcloud oc cluster master private-service-endpoint allowlist add` command and subnets that are automatically added and managed by IBM, such as worker node subnets.